Gypsy Rules for the Road

 Live-aboards and shanty dwellers have much in common with them, to the point that we often share the Gypsy moniker.
 We too are mobile among those who would prefer to see us settled down.
 We too often have more in common among ourselves than with those ashore.
 We too live along a fringe; in the cracks, as it were.

 The following Gypsy tips, or rules for survival/thrival appeared in a post by Ugo Bardi, plus a few gleaned elsewhere.
-I'll start with the bare list, which I've paraphrased, generalized, rearranged and loosely grouped, then take them one by one.
+I'll start with the bare list, which I've paraphrased, generalized, rearranged and loosely grouped in triads, then take them one by one.
 They're presented as 'rules', but consider them advice...

 Cultivate a free spirit.